bencko/django_accounts_email/README.md

 Just copy this repository and you will receive an application with the BASIC necessary functionality.
 Also in this repository I implemented registration / activation / password reset / password change functions.
 <br>
-ADDITIONAL: In this project, users can log in through their username or through the user's email.
+<b>ADDITIONAL: In this project, users can log in through their username or through the user's email.</b>
 <br>
 This will mostly be helpful when writing a project from the beginning.